86th Street station (Second Avenue Subway): Construction

-In March 2007, the Second Avenue Subway was revived.
+In March 2007, plans for the construction of the Second Avenue Subway were revived.
 The line's first phase, the "first major expansion" to the New York City Subway in more than a half-century, included three stations in total (at 72nd, 86th, and 96th Streets), which collectively cost $4.45 to $4.5 billion.
 Its construction site was designated as being from 105th Street and Second Avenue to 63rd Street and Third Avenue.
 The MTA awarded a $337 million contract—one that included constructing the tunnels between 92nd and 63rd Streets, building a launch box for the tunnel boring machine (TBM) at 92nd to 95th Streets, and erecting access shafts at 69th and 72nd Streets—to Schiavone Construction, Skanska USA Civil, and J.F.
 Shea Construction.
 The line's construction commenced on April 15, 2007, though planning for the station was finalized in June 2007, when the station entrances' locations were confirmed.

 On September 15, 2011, the contract for building the station was awarded to the joint venture of Skanska USA and Traylor Bros Inc. As of 17 January 2013, the cavern stretching from 83rd to 87th Streets was 57% excavated.
 By July 2013, construction of the station was 53% complete.
 The final blast for the 86th Street station was completed for an escalator cavern on November 22, 2013.
 Skanska/Traylor were still installing waterproofing and steel reinforcement, as well as putting concrete around the cavern, entrances, and ancillaries.
 As of May 2014, entrances 1 and 2 were being built, and excavation was 100% complete; as of December 2014, the station shell was complete, bringing the total Second Avenue Subway project progress to three-fourths completion.

 The station was scheduled to be completed by May 16, 2016, but the estimated completion date was pushed back to October 2016.
 In October 2016, concerns arose that the station might not open on time because workers had only installed 10 of the station's 13 escalators.
 However, the 86th Street station passed all required systems testing by December 18, 2016.
 The station opened on January 1, 2017.